 Will students and Staff need to wear masks at school?

-All staff will wear facial coverings when in classrooms, except (1) during meals and (2) unless face coverings cannot be medically tolerated as documented through written and signed verification by a physician.
+Yes.
+All staff and all students in grades pre-kindergarten and up will wear facial coverings when in indoor hallways and common areas, except (1) when eating and (2) unless face coverings cannot be medically tolerated as documented through written and signed verification by a physician, with parental consent.

 Do I need to purchase masks for my child?